-On March 22, 2013, the Authority executed an amendment to the swap agreement with JPMorgan to amend the collateral posting requirements under the Credit Support Annex.
+On March 22, 2013, the Authority executed an amendment to the swap agreement with JPMorgan Chase, N.A to amend the collateral posting requirements under the Credit Support Annex.

-As of June 30, 2019, JPMorgan Chase, N.A. was rated Aa2/A+/ AA by Moody's/S&P/Fitch; collateral posting thresholds are determined by the lowest rating.
+As of June 30, 2020, JPMorgan Chase, N.A. was rated Aa2/A+/AA by Moody's/S&P/Fitch; collateral posting thresholds are determined by the lowest credit rating.

-As of June 30, 2019, the Authority was rated A2/A/A- by Moody's/S&P/Fitch; collateral posting thresholds are determine by the highest rating.
-A negative fair market value causes the Authority to be in a collateral posting position; conversely, a positive fair market value causes the Counterparty to be in a collateral posting position.
+As of June 30, 2020, the Authority was rated A3/A/BBB+ by Moody's/S&P/Fitch; collateral posting thresholds are determined by the Authority's ratings ignoring the highest and lowest credit rating.